shoval-z/ADnEV-PyTorch/README.md

 - The code is suitable for the case that each csv file contains only one pair. it can be easily customized to a different input configuration.

 ## Data_prep.py
 - Create the Dataset from the csv files.
-Contain a __getitem__ function that returns the algorithm output matrix, the real matrix, and a dictionary of scores for that matching (precision, recall, F1 and cosin similarity).
+Contain a __getitem__ function that returns the algorithm output matrix, the real matrix, and a dictionary of scores for that matching (precision, recall, F1 and cosine similarity).

 ## ADnEV.py
 - Contains the full algorithm implementation- attempt to improve the input matrix and predict it's score.